Which are the best mortgage lenders?

 - have achieved a top customer score in a Which? customer satisfaction survey;

-- consistently offer table-topping mortgage deals over various product types
+- consistently offer table-topping mortgage deals over various product types; and

 - be fully covered by the FSCS (Financial Services Compensation Scheme) and FCA (Financial Conduct Authority) banking standards regime.

 Which? closely monitors the products and practices of all recommended providers, and reserves the right to exclude any company that does not treat its customers fairly.

 You can find out more about our deal analysis and how each lender performed in our individual mortgage lender review pages.